grofers/Squircles/README.md

 * No corners `noCorners`
 * All corners `allCorners`

-If you have any feedback or suggestions, please raise an issue or pull request.
+If you have any feedback or suggestions, please create an issue or raise a pull request.